 Floating flooring is designed to hold in position by using its own weight so gluing or nailing is not required.
 Ease of installation and lower costs are the biggest advantages over traditional flooring.
 Disadvantages with this type of flooring are possible mold can growth in cases of high humidity, and the sound of your footsteps being amplified.
 Be sure to consider these pros and cons when you are deciding which type of flooring to select for your project.

-Check out our recent article: “Your Dream Decor Realized in 7 Easy Steps“.
+Check out our recent articles: “Quick Tips To Choose From All The Types of Hardwood Flooring” and “Your Dream Decor Realized in 7 Easy Steps“.